GothenburgBitFactory/tw.org/content/docs/filter.md

     status:pending and project:Home

-Now suppose we wanted to use a disjunction filter with the `ls` command:
+Now if we want to use a disjunction filter with the `ls` command:

     $ task project:Home or project:Garden list

 This is interpreted as:

-    status:pending and project:Home or project:Garden

-Do you see the precedence problem?
-The intended filter is this:

     status:pending and (project:Home or project:Garden)

 which includes the parentheses to group the disjunction.

-Going back to the original filter, we now know that it needs this form:
+Now suppose we wanted to use the filter above with the `all` command:

-    $ task (project:Home or project:Garden) list
+    $ task status:pending and (project:Home or project:Garden) all
     ...

-Except now, we have one more problem - those parentheses have special meaning to the shell, and must be escaped in one of the following ways:
+Now, we have one more problem - those parentheses have special meaning to the shell, and must be escaped in one of the following ways:

-    $ task \(project:Home or project:Garden\) list
+    $ task status:pending and \(project:Home or project:Garden\) list
     ...
-    $ task '(project:Home or project:Garden)' list
+    $ task status:pending and '(project:Home or project:Garden)' list
     ...
-    $ task "(project:Home or project:Garden)" list
+    $ task status:pending and "(project:Home or project:Garden)" list

 Note that there are many characters used by the taskwarrior command line that have special meaning to the shell, and as such must be properly escaped, as [described here](../escapes/).